bekk/bekk-christmas/post/java/wip-java-❤️-kotlin.md

 # Data classes - when less is more

 Data classes are designed for one thing: Holding data.
-A great first step when introducing Kotlin into your Java project is to convert your simple Java classes , such as DTOs, into Kotlin.
+A great first step when introducing Kotlin into your Java project is to convert your simple Java classes, such as DTOs, into Kotlin.
 In Java there's a lot of unnecessary boilerplate code needed to represent even the simplest of objects.
-A DTO with two fields yield a class of 17 lines.
+A DTO class with two properties will stretch out across 17 lines.

 ```java
 public class CustomerDTO {